Deploy Your Stylus Smart Contracts

 Available Networksโ

-yarn test:networks
+yarn info:networks

 This will show you all supported networks and their corresponding RPC endpoints.